Terms of Reference

 The Expert Panel will carefully check the evidence to find gaps and identify ways to solve digital inclusion barriers faced by First Nations people.
 It will advise on issues and solutions for digital inclusion for First Nations people and communities.
 The Expert Panel will work together and form special groups if asked by the Advisory Group co-chairs.

-The Advisory Group co-chairs can approve people who are experts to join the Expert Panel.
+The co-chairs can approve people who are experts to join the Expert Panel.
 The Expert Panel will have a balance of people from different genders, locations and fields of work.
 Members will stay on the Expert Panel for two years unless the Minister says otherwise.
 Expert Panel members will follow rules and regulations set by the Advisory Group.

 The Advisory Group will decide who is the chair of the Expert Panel.
 The Expert Panel may be asked to come to Advisory Group meetings, but they will not have a vote.